junxit/us-congress-bills-114/bill.md

       - **(v)** the inclusion of Native children in longitudinal studies; and
       - **(vi)** tribal access to data gathered by Federal, State, and local governmental agencies; and
     - **(D)** identify models of successful Federal, State, and tribal programs in the areas studied by the Commission.
-- **(f)** *Report* Not later than 3 years after the date on which all members of the Commission are appointed and amounts are made available to carry out this Act, the Commission shall submit to the President, Congress, and the White House Council on Native American Affairs a report that contains—
+- **(f)** *Report* Not later than 3 years after the date on which all members of the Commission are appointed and amounts are made available to carry out this Act, the Commission shall submit to the President, the Committee on Natural Resources of the House of Representatives, the Committee on Indian Affairs of the Senate, and the Committees on Appropriations of the House of Representatives and the Senate, a report that contains—
   - **(1)** a detailed statement of the findings and conclusions of the Commission; and
   - **(2)** the recommendations of the Commission for such legislative and administrative actions as the Commission considers to be appropriate.
 - **(g)** *Powers*